Fly-Mix/flr-cli/README.md

     > The `flr init` command generates `Flrfile.yaml` file for project.

-2. Open `Flrfile.yaml`, and edit it to config the asset directories that need to be scanned in your flutter project directory:
+2. Open `Flrfile.yaml` file, and edit it according to the prompts in the file to configure the asset directory paths that needs to be scanned by Flr, such as:

    ```
     assets: